Box info:

 We are done with tuxling_1 so let's go to tuxling_3 where we can find another note that says:

+Hi!
+Kowalski here.
 I was practicing my act of disappearance so good job finding me.
+Here take this, The last fragment is: 637b56db1552 Combine them all and visit the station.

 We won't manage to crack this hash because it's no complete.
 A MD5 hash has 32 characters, while the hash that we have has only 22 characters.
 If we take a closer look, there is a directory named tuxling_1 and tuxling_3, but where is tuxling_2?